Being a Stay at home mom

 I try to find some time in the middle of the day to even sit down and have a cup of tea or do a little yoga.
 This really helps bring down my stress levels and helps me make it through the evening hours.
 I try to even meditate, but that usually ends in my remembering all the things I need to do, not so relaxing!

-Every birthday, anniversary or certain holidays Cody get me a gift certificate for a massage.
+Every birthday, anniversary or certain holidays Cody get me a gift certificate for a massage from Groupon.
 He then takes River while I enjoy the massage.
 It’s seriously one of the best presents he can give me.
 Just the fact that I’m getting out of the house alone reminds me that I have a life outside of being a mom.

 4. Meet some mom friends

-Surprisingly my sister is has been the biggest help making me feel less alone.
-She stays several day in a row at my house and we take the kids out to do things constantly.
+Surprisingly my sister has been the biggest help making me feel less alone.
+She stays several days in a row at my house and we take the kids out to do things constantly.
 So keep in mind that sometimes you don’t have to look far for a mom friend.

 5. Find a hobby